charliepark/atomic.css/README.md

 ## In a nutshell

 Atomic.css is a methodology for writing CSS that emphasizes performance.
 The main goal is shrinking the size of the CSS file that gets sent over the wire, not optimizing CSS selectors (which [Steve Souders suggests isn't worth the time](http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/)).
-Though I'm still experimenting with different original CSS files, **early tests suggest that we can trim 20% off the filesize of already-compressed CSS.** (I'll revise that number as we get more data in.)
+Though I'm still experimenting with different original CSS files, **early tests suggest that we can trim 20% off the filesize of already-compressed CSS.** (I don't mean to suggest we've done lots and lots of testing on this.
+It's brand new.
+I'd love your help testing it.
+I'll revise that number as we get more data in.)

 It uses design patterns similar to OOCSS, but pushes 99% of the work to the stylesheet.
 It leans heavily on preprocessors (namely, Sass).